Psychology Undergraduate FAQs

 Declaration & Academic Requirements

 I applied for admission to SFU as a psychology major.
-Do I need to see a psychology advisor?
+Do I need to contact a psychology advisor?

 Plan designations you made on your SFU application form are ‘intentions’ only.
 You must declare a psychology plan in the Psychology Department after you have commenced at SFU.